bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 Running an experiment
 =====================

-Two part of an experiment have to be executed:
+Two parts of an experiment have to be executed:

 - **Fit**: labeled data is fed to the system to train the algorithm to recognize attacks and licit proprieties.
 - **Predict**: assessing a series of test samples for authenticity, generating a score for each one.